flyve-mdm/demo-mode/README.md

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
 You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm).
-Ping me @hectorerb in the IRC chatroom if you get stuck.
+Ping me @btry in the IRC chatroom if you get stuck.

 ## Copying